iter8-tools/docs/docs/getting-started/your-first-experiment.md

 ```

 ???+ note "About this experiment"
-    This experiment consists of three [tasks](tasks.md), namely, [ready](ready.md), [http](http.md), and [assess](assess.md).
+    This experiment consists of three [tasks](../getting-started/concepts.md#tasks), namely, [ready](ready.md), [http](http.md), and [assess](assess.md).
 The [ready](ready.md) task checks if the `httpbin` deployment exists and is available, and the `httpbin` service exists.
 The [http](http.md) task sends requests to the cluster-local HTTP service whose URL is `http://httpbin.default/get`, and collects [Iter8's built-in HTTP load test metrics](built-in.md).
 The [assess](assess.md) task verifies if the app satisfies the specified SLOs: i) the mean latency of the service does not exceed 50 msec, and ii) there are no errors (4xx or 5xx response codes) in the responses.
-The [runner](runner.md) value specifies that the experiment should be [run using a Kubernetes job](runner.md).
+The [runner](../getting-started/concepts.md#runners) value specifies that the experiment should be [run using a Kubernetes job](../getting-started/concepts.md#runners).

 ***

 ## Assert experiment outcomes
-Use the [iter8 k asssert]() command to assert that the experiment completed without failures, and all SLOs are satisfied.
+Assert that the experiment completed without failures, and all SLOs are satisfied.
 The timeout flag below specifies a period of 120 sec for assert conditions to be satisfied.

 ```shell
 iter8 k assert -c completed -c nofailure -c slos --timeout 120s